dqm2991/Trietly/README.md

 Present laziness is the price paid for future regret.
 Don't wish it were easier; wish you were better.
 Success doesn't come to those who only dream; it comes to those who take action.
+Success is not final, failure is not fatal: it is the courage to continue that counts.